symbiontik/k3s-gitops/README.md

 # namespace/flux-system created
 ```

-1. Add the Age key in order for Flux to decrypt SOPs secrets.
+1. Add your Age key to your Kubernetes cluster as a secret.
+This enables Flux to decrypt SOPs secrets.

 ```sh
 cat ~/.config/sops/age/keys.txt |